-Black Friday 2019 best deals so far: $134 Airpods, $49 Instant Pot, $175 Nintendo Switch Lite and More
+Black Friday 2019 best deals so far: $134 AirPods, $49 Instant Pot, $175 Nintendo Switch Lite and More

 The bundle is also available at Amazon for the same price.

 Sorry, gotta do it: The Force is strong with this one.
 Propel's drones originally sold for $180.
-They're incredibly fun to fly, and if you're able to find the TIE Fighter and/or Speeder Bike elsewhere, you can engage in actual aerial dogfights.
-These are getting increasingly hard to find; don't miss this for just $35.
+They're incredibly fun to fly, and if you're able to find the TIE Fighter or Speeder Bike elsewhere, you can engage in actual aerial dogfights.
+These are getting increasingly hard to find, so don't miss this for just $35.

 Gotta catch this deal.
 The hottest Nintendo Switch games of 2019 are hard to find for less than $60, but this eBay seller currently has them for $48 apiece -- with free economy shipping to boot.
 The closer we get to the holidays, the harder it will be get any kind of discount on these in-demand titles.